 6. Chamomile tea

 Sipping chamomile tea before bed is said to promote sleep.
-However, limit it to one cup a day is recommended when you are pregnant.
+However, limiting it to one cup a day is recommended when you are pregnant.
 Avoid this tea if you’re allergic to chamomile (3).
-The relaxing nature of the tea could make you feel drowsy, and it could also interact with medications such as painkillers, sedatives and antimicrobial drugs.
+The tea provides relaxation though it could make you feel drowsy, and it could also interact with medications such as painkillers, sedatives and antimicrobial drugs.

 There are another set of herbs that you should avoid during pregnancy.